Hotmoka/hotmoka/tutorial/Takamaka.md

 > is white-listed since it is explicitly annotated
 > as such.
 Method `java.lang.System.currentTimeMillis()` is not white-listed,
 > since it is loaded from the Java classpath and is not annotated as white-listed.

+Takamaka verifies the following dynamic constraints:

+1. every `@Payable` constructor or method is passed a non-`null` and non-negative amount of funds;
+2. a call to a `@Payable` constructor or method succeeds only if the caller has enough funds to pay for the call (i.e., the amount first parameter of the `@Payable` method);
+3. a call to an `@Entry(C.class)` constructor or method succeeds only if the caller is an instance of `C` and is not the receiver of the call;

+> This means that a contract cannot call an `@Entry` method on itself,
+> although it can call that method on another object of the same class.
+> This guarantees that `@Entry` methods are actually entries, that is,
+> entry points from another contract object.
+Note that this constraint
+> forbids chained calls from an `@Entry` method to its overriden version
+> in the superclass, that must be an `@Entry` by static constraints
+> (`super.m(...)`), as well as calls from an `@Entry`
+> constructor to an `@Entry` constructor of the superclass (`super(...)`).

 ## Command-Line Verification and Instrumentation <a name="command-line-verification-and-instrumentation"></a>